Distance measurements from the internal dynamics of globular clusters: Application to the Sombrero galaxy (M104): The Sombrero GCs on the - plane

-\section{Mass-to-light Ratios}
+As the GCVD relation is a consequence of the Virial Theorem, based on the relation between total mass and the combination of velocity dispersion squared and size ($\sigma^2 R_{\text{h}}$), the size influences the position of a source on the relation, with the effect expected to scale linearly.
+This is seen in the second panel in the bottom row of Fig. \ref{fig:paramters_on_relation}, where smaller-sized GCs lie to the right of the GCVD relation.
+Also, the observed offset of SUCD1 could be explained by the size difference as it is a particularly large object with a reported half-light radius of $r_{\text{h}} = 14.7 \pm 1.4$ pc \citep{Hau2009}, significantly larger than typical GCs (mean $r_{\text{h}} \sim 2 - 3$ pc, \citealt{Harris2010, Masters2010}).

+Therefore, to test if the GCVD relation is applicable to M104, we compare the sizes of its GCs with the Milky Way (from \citealt{BaumgardtHilker2018}) and M31 GCs (from \citealt{Barmby2007, Peacock2010, Strader2011}) that were used for the original calibration of the relation \citep{Beasley2024}.
+Figure \ref{fig:size_distribution} shows this comparison, based on the size measurements of 652 M104 GCs from \cite{Harris2010} which were based on HST ACS imaging.
+We find that the size distribution of M104 GCs aligns well with the sizes of the calibration MW and M31 sample.

+However, we note that the small subsample of 29 GCs for which we have both sizes and dispersion measurements (shown in pink in Fig. \ref{fig:size_distribution}) contains preferentially larger GCs.
+As these GCs are also among the brighter GCs in our sample (see Fig. \ref{fig:paramters_on_relation}), we believe that this is reflecting a slight brightness-size relation in this small subsample \citep{Harris2010}.
+The larger sample of GCs with dispersion measurements likely shows a similar size distribution as the calibration sample, but more size measurements would be needed to confirm this.

+\subsection{Mass-to-light ratios}

-For a subsample of 29 GCs and SUCD1, size measurements are available based on HST imaging \citep{Hau2009, Harris2010}.
-We derive $V$-band mass-to-light ratios ($M/L_V$) using the aperture-corrected global velocity dispersions ($\sigma_{\rm {gl}}$) and half-light radii ($r_h$).
+The GCVD distance indicator relies on the assumption that all GCs follow a similar relation between observed light and their mass.
+To test this assumption, we derived dynamical mass-to-light ratios as described the $V$-band mass-to-light ratios ($M/L_V$) using the aperture-corrected global velocity dispersions ($\sigma_{\rm {gl}}$) and half-light radii ($r_h$) from \cite{Harris2010}.
 We obtain virial masses for the Sombrero GCs from Eq.~\ref{eq1}~(e.g. \citealt{Larsen2002}; \citealt{Beasley2025}):

 \cite{Beasley2025} showed that Eq.~\ref{eq1} yields good agreement with $M_{\text{dyn}}/L_V$ values determined for Milky Way GCs using spatially resolved stellar dispersion profiles.
-Therefore, $M_{\text{dyn}}/L_V$ determined via Eq.~\ref{eq1} (e.g. also for the M\,31 GCs from \citealt{Strader2011} and Cen\,A data from \citealt{Dumont2022}) and $M_{\text{dyn}}/L_V$ measured for the Milky Way GCs should be directly comparable.
+Therefore, $M_{\text{dyn}}/L_V$ determined via Eq.~\ref{eq1} (e.g. also for the M31 GCs from \citealt{Strader2011} and Cen\,A data from \citealt{Dumont2022}) and $M_{\text{dyn}}/L_V$ measured for the Milky Way GCs should be directly comparable.